Semrush helps you:

 This case study will help you see how the strategies you just learned about work in the real world.

-So go ahead and check out the new video:
+So go ahead and check out the video:

 Conclusion